compliance-framework/plugin-http-collector/POLICY_MANAGER_BUG.md

-# Policy Manager Library Bug - Action Required
+# Policy Manager Library Bug - RESOLVED ✅

-## 🐛 Issue Summary
+## ✅ Issue Summary - RESOLVED

-The HTTP collector has been successfully refactored to use policy-driven architecture matching GitHub/SSH plugins.
-However, there is a **critical bug in the policy manager library** that prevents policy evaluation from completing.
+The HTTP collector has been successfully refactored to use policy-driven architecture matching GitHub/SSH plugins. **The initial policy evaluation issue has been resolved** - it was caused by incorrect policy violation format, not a policy manager library bug.

 ## ❌ Bug Details